 You want your team to feel comfortable when going to you for help, and you want to provide them the easiest way to do so in order to avoid lost or latent information.

-Mistake 5: Failing to Convert Their Team Members into Leaders of Their Own
+Leaders Convert Others into Leaders of Their Own

 Remember, just because you are not part of the formal leadership role in a hierarchy does NOT mean that you can’t be a leader of some sort.
 Informal leaders can be just as influential and detrimental to team success as formally positioned ones.